-NFL says judge in Elliott case went past his scope with preliminary injunction
+NFL says judge in Elliott case went beyond his scope with preliminary injunction

 It’s unlikely that Mazzant will reverse his own decision when he rules on the motion.

-The league will also be hardpressed to convince the Fifth Circuit court in New Orleans to approve the emergency stay based on irreparable harm, as Elliott could serve the suspension next season if he loses in court.
+The league will also be hard pressed to convince the Fifth Circuit court in New Orleans to approve the emergency stay based on irreparable harm, as Elliott still could serve the suspension next season if he loses in court.

 Lockhart said he believes the NFL has a better chance with the higher court.

-The courts have consistently sided with the NFL when it comes to these types of cases, most recently last year when the 2nd U.S. Circuit Court of Appeals backed Goodell’s four-game suspension of New England quarterback Tom Brady in the “Deflategate” case.
+The courts have consistently sided with the NFL when it comes to these types of cases, most recently last year when the Second U.S. Circuit Court of Appeals backed NFL Commissioner Roger Goodell’s four-game suspension of New England quarterback Tom Brady in the “Deflategate” case.

 It confirmed the power of Goodell under the CBA and the court’s deference to arbitration rulings.

-The NFL say Elliott’s case is similar to Brady and New Orleans Saints running back Adrian Peterson’s child abuse case in that they deal with the same legal question of whether NFL followed the followed the correct procedures regarding its investigation, discipline and appeals policy through Article 46.
+The NFL say Elliott’s case is similar to Brady and that of New Orleans Saints running back Adrian Peterson’s child abuse case in that they deal with the same legal question of whether NFL followed the followed the correct procedures regarding its investigation, discipline and appeals policy through Article 46.

 Mazzant acknowledges the cases are similar, but he also saw differences in regards to the denial of evidence and witnesses he couldn’t ignore.

-During the appeals process, the NFLPA was denied access to investigators’ notes; to cross-examine Thompson; and to question Commissioner Roger Goodell.
+During the appeals process, the NFLPA was denied access to investigators’ notes, to cross-examine Thompson and to question Goodell.

 Mazzant said that “unlike in the Brady case, the evidence and testimony precluded is material, pertinent, and critically important.”

-“This case involves essential evidence that was sought and denied resulting in a fundamentally unfair hearing,” Mazzant said in his decision to grant the injuncton.
+“This case involves essential evidence that was sought and denied resulting in a fundamentally unfair hearing,” Mazzant said in his decision to grant the injunction.
 “Fundamental unfairness is present throughout the entire arbitration process.
 Due to such fundamental unfairness, the Court’s intervention is justified.
 The NFLPA was not given the opportunity to discharge its burden to show that Goodell’s decision was arbitrary and capricious.
 At every turn, Elliott and the NFLPA were denied the evidence or witnesses needed to meet their burden.
 Fundamental unfairness infected this case from the beginning, eventually killing any possibility that justice would be served.”

 Again, Lockhart and the NFL strongly disagree with Mazzant.

-“We have a strikingly different view of the process than the judge,” Lockhart “We were incredibly meticulous having been through the Brady and the Peterson case of exactly how to adhere to the arbitration process.
-We have found that in the most recent cases here, district courts getting into the evidentiary parts of the case and the actual process of the case being pulled together.
+“We have a strikingly different view of the process than the judge,” Lockhart “We were incredibly meticulous, having been through the Brady and the Peterson cases, of exactly how to adhere to the arbitration process.
+We have found that in the most recent cases here, district courts [are] getting into the evidentiary parts of the case and the actual process of the case being pulled together.

 “In our view, that is beyond what they should be looking at.
-We’ve read his ruling, we strongly disagree with the assessment we made on how he adhered to the process.
-He may believe that the process that was collectively bargained can be improved or should be changed and that’s one thing but what the court of appeals will look how the process as written was adhered to and fair and we will argue strongly that it was.”
+We’ve read his ruling, we strongly disagree with the assessment he made on how he we adhered to the process.
+He may believe that the process that was collectively bargained can be improved or should be changed, and that’s one thing, but what the court of appeals will look at is how the process as written, was adhered to and was fair, and we will argue strongly that it was.”

 Clarence Hill: 817-390-7760, @clarencehilljr